-Cristiano Ronaldo is the Champions League all-time top scorer, having netted an astonishing 134 goals in the competition.
+Cristiano Ronaldo is the Champions League all-time top scorer, one of only two players in history to astonishingly score more than 100 goals in the competition.

 Fans of Messi, though, will be quick to point out that he has a better goals-per-game ratio than Ronaldo when it comes to comparing the greatest goalscorers.

-Of the 20 most prolific scorers in the Champions League and European Cup, eight are active players.
+Of the 20 most prolific scorers in the Champions League and European Cup, nine are active players.

 Robert Lewandowski has a similar goals per game mark to Ronaldo and Messi but has too much ground to make up.

 At 29, Neymar still has time on his hands and could eventually have third place in his sights, though he has not yet joined the exclusive club of seven who have scored more than 50 times in the Champions League.